brooklynrail/brooklynrail-platform/content/events/2020/07/wardell-milan-with-alvin-hall.md

 title: Wardell Milan with Alvin Hall
 summary: Artist Wardell Milan will discuss their body of work and creative life with writer, collector, educator, radio broadcaster, and Rail guest critic, Alvin Hall.
-We'll close with a poetry reading from Adjua Greaves.
+We'll close with a poetry reading from Adjua Gargi Nzinga Greaves.
 people:
   - person: wardell-milan
     event_bio: Wardell Milan is a visual artist who makes works on paper, painting,